How to Repair a Leaking Shower Without Removing Tiles

 2. Use a vacuum cleaner to remove the smaller pieces of grout and dust from between the tiles.

-You should take advantage of the opportunity to remove any damaged tiles from the walls and floor as needed.
-This isn’t a “MUST”, but anything obviously damaged is always worth a quick replacement.
+You should take advantage of the opportunity to remove damaged tiles from the walls and floor as needed.
+This isn’t a “MUST”, but anything damaged is always worth a quick replacement.

-Bear in mind that you should wait a few days between removing the old grout and applying the new.
-This will give the shower wall time to dry and will also help to kill off any mold and mildew in the wall.
+I find that it’s best to wait a few days between removing the old grout and applying the new to give the wall time to dry and help kill off any mold and mildew.

 Applying new Grout

-Ensure the shower wall is dry before applying new grout to prevent growth of mildew and mold.
+Ensure the shower wall is dry before applying new grout to prevent mildew and mold growth.
 Otherwise, the grout won’t adhere and set properly.

 The tools you will need